 A million thank yous to Steve for planning this whole thing.
 Sometimes I think about how different my life would be if I had not met Steve, and it is too sad to dwell on for even a few minutes.
 He is

-Let it be known that I also adore Frank, Dan, and Caroline (see nerd trio above), as they were fantastic birding and browning around companions.
+Let it be known that Caroline, Frank, and Dan were fantastic birding and browning around companions.
 I appreciate them putting up with me, my lack of birding skills, and Miss Brown on this trip.

 The best, most amazing, dazzling, and yet also good, times!!!